calebmsword/javascript-notes/deep-clone.md

  - The cloned object always shares its prototype with that of the original.
  - The algorithm uses no recursion.
  - My algorithm supports cloning instances of `Map`, `Set`, `TypeArray` subclasses, `ArrayBuffer`, `RegExp`, `Error`, `Date`, `Number`, `String`, `Boolean`, `Symbol` and `Object`.
+ - My algorithm "clones" `Promise`s by creating a new promise which settles when the original promise settles and resolves/rejects with the same value/reason as the original.
  - My algorithm clones property descriptors, non-enumerable properties and retains the extensible, frozen and sealed status of objects.
  - My algorithm clones symbols and symbol properties.
  - My algorithm properly handles circular references.